Fall Schedule coming at the end of July! Chukkers will be posted here before each event/date

 Learn basics of polo

-Learn the basics outdoor sportof the equestrian sport of polo.
-If you aren’t with a friend who knows a little about polo, ask the people around you what’s happening.
+Learn the basics of polo.
+If you are with a friend who knows a little about polo, ask the people around you what’s happening.
 Many spectators love to help a new observer.
 If you’ve already made some studies of the game, you should be able to see the rules in action and recognize great play.
 If you are interested on taking polo lessons, please contact Diego Florez or call him at 480-201-4530.
 For more information you can also visit the United States Polo Association website.

 What to bring to a polo match?